tabcat/dynamic-content/ARTICLE.md

 At this point the REPL is started and `await update(<string>)` followed by `await sync()` can be executed along with looking at variables like `set1` and `set2` at different points of the replication.

 </details>

-### Read and Write Steps

-Describes the process of reading/writing dynamic content to IPFS:

-#### Writing

-1. Make changes to the local replica
-2. Push replica data to the IPLD pinner
-3. Republish IPNS to point to new CID root
-4. Add IPNS key as a provider of the Dynamic Content's ID

-#### Reading

-1. Query the DHT for Providers of the Dynamic Content's ID
-2. Resolve providers' IPNS keys to CIDs
-3. Resolve CIDs to IPLD data
-4. Merge changes with the local replica

 ---
 > **Note: in practice, the DHT queries related to the Dynamic Content's ID only need to be run initially.
 Afterward, a protocol meant for real-time replication with online collaborators can be used.**